tophatsteve/lingo/README.md

 Linear Algerbra library for Go.

-Very much experimental and to help me learn (or atleast relearn) Linear Algerbra.
+Very much experimental and to help me learn (or at least relearn) Linear Algerbra.

 This is in no way ready for use.